 In addition, the third and fourth features are aggregations on the word embedding of the news item's posts.
 These features indicate that the fixed-length of vector representations of the words consists of the online discussions that can hold the truthfulness of given news items.

-These results show that our proposed algorithm can be utilized for solving real world problems (e.g., the detection of fake news).
+These results show that our proposed algorithm can be utilized for solving real-world problems (e.g., the detection of fake news).
 In addition, the machine learning classifiers trained on the collected this large dataset using the IQS obtained impressive results.
-This strengths that our method can be very useful for detecting fake news while retrieving relevant data automatically.
+This strengthens that our method can be very useful for detecting fake news while retrieving relevant data automatically.